-To simplify the process of setting up the CLASSPATH environment variable to run Derby and the tools, a new jar file, derbyrun. jar, has been added to the Derby distribution.
+The jar file derbyrun. jar simplifies the process of setting up the CLASSPATH environment variable to run Derby and the tools.
 Adding this jar file to your classpath has the effect of putting all the Derby jar files in your classpath.